You’re on a mission to get fit and live a healthier life.

 To help kick things off, you hopped online about a month ago, purchased a new workout supplement through a free trial, and waited for it to arrive.

-After a couple weeks of taking it though, you didn’t notice any results and decided to toss it out.
+After a couple of weeks of taking it though, you didn’t notice any results and decided to toss it out.

 Well, imagine your surprise when a brand new bottle arrived at your doorstep this morning!